siddhant-gavai/react-object-state/README.md

 - Using the spread operator to preserve previous state while updating
 - Creating individual update functions for each color
 - Updating state based on the previous state using the functional form of `setState`
+- Implemented delete functionality to remove tasks from the list
+- Used `.filter()` method to remove the task by its `id`
+- Styled buttons, inputs, and layout using inline CSS

 ---